conversence/idealoom/doc/tech_stack.rst

 well as the content of js/app/lib

 Underscore_
-  The basis of backbone, but also used extensively in assembl code.
+  The basis of backbone, but also used extensively in IdeaLoom code.
   It is a wery usefull Javascript utility library

 Backbone_